akka/akka/akka-docs/rst/java/dispatchers.rst

 ------------------

 Every ``ActorSystem`` will have a default dispatcher that will be used in case nothing else is configured for an ``Actor``.
-The default dispatcher can be configured, and is by default a ``Dispatcher`` with a "fork-join-executor", which gives excellent performance in most cases.
+The default dispatcher can be configured, and is by default a ``Dispatcher`` with the specified ``default-executor``.
+If an ActorSystem is created with an ExecutionContext passed in, this ExecutionContext will be used as the default executor for all dispatchers in this ActorSystem.
+If no ExecutionContext is given, it will fallback to the executor specified in ``akka.actor.default-dispatcher.default-executor.fallback``.
+By default this is a "fork-join-executor", which gives excellent performance in most cases.

 .. _dispatcher-lookup-java: